NAEP-AS-Challenge/reading-prediction/readme.md

 ## Notice to Challenge Entrants and Award Recipients

-Attempts to notify entrants and award recipients will be made using the email address associated with the entrants' submission.
+Attempts to notify entrants and award recipients will be made using the email address associated with the entrants' submissions.
 The Department is not responsible for email or other communication problems of any kind.